-A CortiCare EEG technologist will come to your home to setup the study.
+A CortiCare EEG technologist will come to your home to set up the study.
 They have you sit in a chair while they carefully measure your head and apply small electrode cups with a sticky paste to your scalp.
 These electrodes pick up very small changes in the electrical activity of your brain (EEG).
 The EEG is recorded and stored on the battery-powered recorder you will wear during the home study.
 You will be provided a diary for you to make notes during the study.
 The EEG recorder on your waist will have a Push Button that needs to be pressed when you have symptoms or a seizure.

 What will happen when I am set up for EEG monitoring?

-EEG wires with electrodes will be attached to your head with a special glue so that the electrodes will stay on your head for several days.
+EEG wires with electrodes will be attached to your head with special glue so that the electrodes will stay on your head for several days.
 Your head will be wrapped with gauze to protect the electrodes.
-A video camera will be setup to record you during the study to help capture your events so the doctor can see what happened.
+A video camera will be set up to record you during the study to help capture your events so the doctor can see what happened.
 A CortiCare technologist will be monitoring your EEG and video remotely to ensure a good recording.

 What Activities can I do or not do?

 In general, it is best to keep your movements to a minimum during the study.
-Avoid lots of physical activity to reduce the chance of sweating (which can cause artifact in the signals).
+Avoid lots of physical activity to reduce the chance of sweating (which can cause artifacts in the signals).
 You will not be able to shower during the study.